 Beyond the Classroom

 Psychology overlaps with almost every vocational field.
 With other liberal arts training, it is a good foundation for almost any career that is complimented by a knowledge of human behavior.
-Students interested in graduate school will find that the program provides the preparation needed to be competitive in this professional area.
+Our undergraduate curriculum provides students with the flexibility to explore a range of specializations, from clinical psychology to neuroscience, in a program of study that can be tailored to fit the individual student’s particular interests or career plans.
+With a positive record of success in preparing students for and placing students in graduate and professional degree programs, students interested in graduate school will find that the program provides the preparation needed to be competitive in this professional area.

 The University of Mississippi campus is one of the most beautiful in the U.S. Come see for yourself and enjoy the azaleas blooming in the spring and the magnolias all year round.
 Just changing classes is an aesthetic experience!